Don’t overlook this important element of divorce planning.

 - Consult with an attorney or advisor who understands the tax laws so that planning can be done before you agree to a settlement.

-- Being equipped with information regarding divorce,taxes, and your tax return early on can help you work towards a reasonable divorce settlement agreement.
+- Being equipped with information regarding divorce and tax returns early on can help you work towards a reasonable divorce settlement agreement.

 Divorce is emotionally and financially difficult and there are so many things for a divorcing couple to think about and work through.
 Taxes are not typically top-of-mind during this challenging time, but there are very important decisions that need to be made to ensure that tax returns are properly filed and tax liabilities are shared as required by state distribution laws.